 the PEP with the data.
 However it does not work well with applications

-like email were there the data is delivered to the subject prior to
+like email where the data is delivered to the subject prior to

 the access check.
-The model need to be extended to allow the data to
+The model needs to be extended to allow the data to

 be encrypted and the access check be performed prior to release of the